-(Ref.: 40 CFR 60.4243(b)(1) and (2)(ii), Subpart JJJJ)
+(Ref.: 40 CFR 60.4243 (a) and (b), Subpart JJJJ)

-- 5.B.3 For Emission Point AA-020, the permittee shall keep the following records: - (a) All notifications submitted to comply with this subpart and all documentation supporting any notification. - (b) Maintenance conducted on the engine. - (c) If the stationary SI internal combustion engine is a certified engine, documentation from the manufacturer that the engine is certified to meet the emission standards and information as required in 40 CFR parts 1048, 1054, and 1060, as applicable. - (d) If the stationary SI internal combustion engine is not a certified engine or is a certified engine operating in a non-certified manner and subject to 40 CFR 60.4243(a)(2), Subpart JJJJ, documentation that the engine meets the emission standards.
+- 5.B.7 Emission Point AA-033, the permittee shall keep records of the information in paragraphs (a) through (d): - (a) All notifications submitted to comply with 40 CFR Subpart JJJJ and all documentation supporting any notification. - (b) Maintenance conducted on the engine. - (c) For certified stationary SI internal combustion engines, documentation from the manufacturer that the engine is certified to meet the emission standards required by Condition 3.B.13 - (d) For non-certified stationary SI internal combustion engines, documentation that the engine meets the emission standards required by Condition 3.B.13.